oakes/Dynadoc/README.md

 ## Usage

 Please see [the example projects](https://github.com/oakes/dynadoc-examples) for guidance on how to use Dynadoc.
+You'll primarily run it via the Boot task or Lein plugin like they do.
+You can also just run it directly as a library -- just call `(dynadoc.core/start {:port 5000})` from anywhere in your project.

 I'll write better docs on this when I get the chance (yes...I do see the irony).

 ## Licensing